burgerian/gimp-python-animation/README.md

 ### Remove box around frame (transparent edge)

 Your scans will be full white rectangles with no transparency.
 To add an Alpha Channel to your frames and delete the white edge around the outside, run Python function `nobox()`.

+After removing the frame, run the Python function `showall()` to see all the frames overlaid on each other, then you can easily crop the image to a box that includes all the content in all the frames.

 ### Mirror the frames (reverse loop playback)